JZims/100-days-of-code/log.md

 ### Days 15 and 16: Mar 10/11, 2021
 HTML/CSS:Days 15 and 16: Jumping back to HTML and CSS for my portfolio website.
 Made a pretty stylish navbar.
 Still deciding if I want to use a bootstrap or not.
 I kinda like the challenge of doing it all manually tbh.

+### Days 17 and 18: Mar 12/13/14.
+2021
+HTML/CSS: Portfolio Website coming along nicely.
+I spent way too long running some mouseover scripts for my project tabs.
+Stylized the contacts portion at the bottom pretty well and added a new font family to the entire page.
+It's mot much, but I'm proud of it.